Week Of Outfits Series: A Week Of Modern & Cozy Fall Outfits With Lifestyle Blogger & Life Coach Hailey Noa

 A Week Of Outfits With Conscious Lifestyle Blogger & Life Coach Hailey Noa

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Hailey Noa, a conscious living blogger and life coach!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Hailey Noa, a conscious living blogger and life coach!

 // ABOUT HAILEY //

 Age | 32

 Location | Amsterdam, The Netherlands

 Occupation | Influencer, Life Coach, Yoga Teacher

 Where To Find Her | Instagram and blog

 Favorite Brands | Matt & Nat, Alchemist, United Wardrobe (secondhand website), Jan ‘n June

 I have always loved fashion.
 As a child I dreamed of becoming a model.
 Although growing up I never really pursued my modelling dream, I kept my love for fashion and beautiful items.
 This led me to be a big shopper.
 Every week I bought something new.
 Often it was cheap fashion, that I didn’t really love.

 After years of unconscious fashion consumption, it became clear to me that my shopping behaviour wasn’t aligned with my sustainable and ethical values.
 My road to a conscious and sustainable lifestyle began 10 years ago when I became a vegetarian (and later vegan) because of my love for animals.
 It was then when I discovered that the meat industry is terribly polluting.
 At that moment I decided that I wanted to live as sustainable as possible.